Narniez/AdancedTools_Physics_Test/README.md

 In Unreal Engine, the Chaos physics solver maintains more accurate constraint and contact resolution.
 For tests with 500 and 1000 cubes, stable towers remained upright for the entire 30-second duration, preventing the active object count from reaching zero.
 At 2000 cubes, the increased pile density caused the towers to collapse and the engine managed to stabilize after some time.
-For 5000 and 10000 cubes, the towers again collapsed; however, due to the high number of objects and the resulting complex interactions, the engine was unable to fully stabilize within the 30-second test window.
+For 5000 and 10000 cubes, the towers again collapsed, however, due to the high number of objects and the resulting interactions, both engines were unable to fully stabilize within the 30-second test window.

 This reflects Chaos Physics’ emphasis on stability and realism, even when it results in longer simulation activity.
 <br><a href="https://dev.epicgames.com/documentation/en-us/unreal-engine/physics-in-unreal-engine" target="_blank">Unreal Engine Documentation – Physics (Chaos)</a>
 </p>